D4rKR420R/VCMP-Wiki/[server]/[events]/[player]/onPlayerDeath.md

 Called when a player dies.

 > :warning: NOTE: This callback is only called if the server wasn't able to identify any killer.
-Specifically, dead from fire, suffocation, etc.
+Specifically, dead from fire, drowning, suicide, etc.

 #### Arguments

-- [CPlayer] *player*
+- [CPlayer] *player* - player's instance
-- [integer] *reason*
+- [integer] *reason* - how the player died

 #### Returns